 The Biodiversity Galiano project is a community-based initiative to document the flora and fauna of Galiano Island, BC.
-Initiated in January 2016, the project has engaged well over 100 people locally—and hundreds more around the world.
-Community members are actively at work confirming historical reports and adding new species to the list.
+Initiated in January 2016, the project has engaged over 400 people locally—and hundreds more around the world.
+Community members are actively working to confirm historical reports and add new species to the list.
 Check out project stats, lists and news published on this website to track our progress!

 Historical data recorded on the Biodiversity Galiano project include voucher specimens preserved and databased in regional herbaria and museums, inventories or lists prepared by independent researchers for specific localities, and other published and unpublished records of the island biodiversity.
 Visit the Records page to peruse these various sources of historical data.